 Click the My Servers tab to view a list of servers grouped according to the zone.
-On this page, the SSA user can view the specific assembly and template deployments, the tiers, and the servers in each tier.
+On this page, the self service user can view the specific assembly and template deployments, the tiers, and the servers in each tier.
 You will see a list of servers that you have requested and can perform a search based on either the name of the server or the tag.

 You can drill down to the Assembly or Tier Instance Home page or click a server name to drill down to the Server Details page.
 From this page, you can perform the following actions:

 Request Servers: You can request or reserve servers for a specific duration.
 See Section 8.2, "Requesting Servers" for details.

 Assemblies: You can start, stop, delete an assembly instance, and add tiers.
 Select an assembly instance from the list and from the Actions menu, select an appropriate option.
 See Section 8.4.2, "Assembly Operations".

 Tiers: You can start, stop, scale up, and scale down a tier instance.
 Select a tier instance from the list and from the Actions menu, select an appropriate option.
 See Section 8.4.3, "Tier Operations".

 Servers: You can modify the configuration of the server, stop, start or restart a server, clone a server, save as template, suspend, resume, and launch a VNC Console.
 See Server Operations.